Pilot-in/PilotIn-Coding-Standards/README.md

 - Having `WordPress Coding Standards` installed:

 `composer global require dealerdirect/phpcodesniffer-composer-installer phpcompatibility/phpcompatibility-wp squizlabs/php_codesniffer wp-coding-standards/wpcs`
-- Download the folder **PilotIn** of this repo and put it somewhere on your drive.
+- Download this repo and put it somewhere on your drive.
 - Get the current path config of **phpcs** using:

 `phpcs --config-show`
 - Copy the paths after **"installed_paths:"**
 - Paste it somewhere and **append the path of your folder** containing the **"PilotIn"** folder with a **comma**